maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 1	_Eisenberg 2013_.
 Grundriss der deutschen Grammatik.
 Band 1: Das Wort

-* -s- occurs by a rule in deverbatives ending in -en (229)
 * -s- occurs in a large number of M and F derivatives from prefixed verbs (230)